 Teresa Pwerle is an innovative, talented and exciting artist who has grown up in a successful family of artists.
 Born August 5, 1963 in Darwin, Northern Territory, Teresa was given her first canvas by her mother, Barbara Weir, in 1990.
 After spending her early years in Darwin, Broome, Alice Springs and Papunya, Teresa attended Kildare College in Adelaide before returning to her grandmother's Alyawarre country on Utopia - 250 kilometres north east of Alice Springs.

-Minnie Pwerle, who was Barbara's mother, only started painting when she was nearly eighty years old, but took the art world by storm with her brightly coloured bush melon, wild tomato (Solanum) and wild orange paintings.
+Minnie Pwerle, her grandmother, started painting when she was nearly eighty years old, but took the art world by storm with her brightly coloured bush melon, wild tomato (Solanum) and wild orange paintings.

 Teresa has raised four children; she has an effervescent, happy, independent and strong personality.
 She loves painting and is proud of the achievements of her mother and grandmother - she is now ready to make her own mark.

 Exhibitions2018 Delmore Gallery: Utopia Women, Merricks Art Gallery, Victoria, Australia

 2017 Utopia: the artists of Delmore Downs, Yaama Ganu Gallery, Moree